jimmyKodar/Tetris/DEV_JOURNAL.md

 * **14:29** - Starting to fix the minor bug mentioned above.

 * **14:39** - Bug fixed.
 Moved order in gameLoop so that sidways move always happens before move down.
 Blocks behave as they are supposed to now.
 Could also remove diagonal collision checks inside collideLeft/Right functions.
+* **14:41** - starting on block rotation.
+* **15:20** - tar paus

+* **16:22** - Forgot to logg when i started working again, but i figured out the rotations, just loop and move the blocks around.
+Did the first T-block rotation and it works.
+Im not checking if the cells are empty tho.
+Thats next, but now its naptime.

 ## 2024-05-11